Live, interactive, irreverent pub trivia since 2009

 Q. What are you drinking?

-A. Usually too much.
-I like Rum & Coke, Jack & Ginger, or a Marktini.
+A. Usually a bit too much.
+Beat the Geek Trivia hosts like tequila, vodka, an ice cold Jack & Ginger, or a Marktini.

 Q. What is a Marktini?